acend/helm-basics-training/content/labs/03.0/_index.en.md

 [...]
 ```

+the Image tag remains as defined in the Chart `values.yaml` file.

-and you can use the following settings for your ingress if you wan't to open the Wordpress instance after deployment.
+and you can use the following settings for your ingress if you wan't to open the Wordpress instance after deployment (altought this is not really necessary for this lab).

 ```yaml
 [...]